Year in Industry

 What costs are involved?

-There is no charge to the employer for our preparation, organisation and management of the placements and the subsequent monitoring and visits.
+There is no charge to employers for our preparation, organisation and management of the placements and the subsequent monitoring and visits.
 The only charge to employers is the student's salary, with which we are able offer insight or suggestions.

 Authority to Start Placement

-Students must pass their previous year of study with an average of 50% or above to be allowed to proceed on an authorised university placement; the results are released in June/July.
-Shortly after the Placement Coordinator will distribute the “Authority to Start Placement” letters.
-This will be a scanned copy for employers and the original for the students.
+Students must pass their previous year of study with an average of 50% or above to be allowed to proceed on an authorised university placement; these results are released between June and July.
+Shortly after, our Year in Industry Coordinator will distribute the “Authority to Start Placement” letters, as a scanned copy for employers and the original for the students.

 News & Updates